BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

     inviteEmployee2('Hello', 'How are you?'); // Hello Jimmy Baily, How are you?
     ```

     Call and apply are pretty interchangeable.
 Both execute the current function immediately.
-You need to decide whether it’s easier to send in an array or a comma separated list of arguments.
+You need to decide whether it's easier to send in an array or a comma separated list of arguments.
 You can remember by treating Call is for **comma** (separated list) and Apply is for **Array**.

     Whereas Bind creates a new function that will have `this` set to the first parameter passed to bind().